cjag99/archify-backend/README.md

 - **BaaS**: Supabase (PostgreSQL, GoTrue Auth, Storage)
 - **Architecture**: Hexagonal (Ports and Adapters)

+## Security Model

+Authentication and session management are delegated to Supabase using GoTrue.
+The backend does not implement a custom auth system; instead, it relies on Supabase Auth for:

+- user registration and login
+- JWT issuance and validation
+- secure session lifecycle management
+- role metadata attached to user profiles

+The application uses Supabase as the source of truth for identity, and backend endpoints assume valid JWT tokens or authenticated requests.
+This separation keeps the backend focused on business logic, while Supabase handles user authentication, password flows, and secure token management.

 ## Architecture Overview

 The system is organized into three distinct layers: